CaptainCodeman/firestore-converter/README.md

 # firestore-converter

-Google Firestore has a cool and useful ['data converter' system](https://firebase.google.com/docs/reference/js/firestore_.firestoredataconverter?hl=en) that provides a way to define transforms to be used to translate entities between the version persisted to the Firestore database and your in-memory object model of it.
+Google Firestore has a cool and useful ['data converter' system](https://firebase.google.com/docs/reference/js/firestore_.firestoredataconverter?hl=en) that provides a way to define transforms to be used to translate entities between the version persisted to the Firestore database and your applications in-memory object model of it.

 Unfortunately, it also has both a client-side `firebase` SDK and a server-side `firebase-admin` SDK, which of course have incompatible `FirestoreDataConverter` interfaces for defining these transforms.
 This makes defining them awkward.